Zaïko Langa Langa: 1990–2002: from Ici ça va...Fungola Motema to Euréka!

 In 1990, Zaïko Langa Langa became the headliner of concerts in French halls, notably the Maison de la Mutualité.
 During the tour they recorded their twentieth album, Ici ça va...Fungola Motema, which contained six songs, including "Exil" composed by Adamo Ekula.
-Described by the Beat Magazine, an Australian tabloid-sized music publication, as characterized by "spirited choral vocals, good hooky melodies and vibrant, spin-ning and tortuous solo guitar passages", the album gained significant recognition, with "Exil" winning the ACMZA accolade of Best Song of the Year.
+Described by the Beat Magazine, an Australian tabloid-sized music publication, as characterized by "spirited choral vocals, good hooky melodies and vibrant, spin-ning and tortuous solo guitar passages", the album gained significant recognition, with "Exil" winning the ACMZA accolade of Best Song of the Year in 1991.

-The following year, Zaïko Langa Langa readied their next album, Jamais Sans Nous, which included the breakout single "Dede" composed by Jossart N'Yoka Longo.
-After the international tour, Zaïko Langa Langa stayed in Kinshasa for three years and prepared Avis de Recherche.
+Zaïko Langa Langa readied their next album, Jamais Sans Nous, which included the breakout single "Dede" composed by Jossart N'Yoka Longo.
+The album reached number one on the UK Sterns Music Charts in January 1992, shortly after its release in December 1991.
+Following their international tour, the band remained based in Kinshasa for a three-year period, during which the group focused on the preparation and development of their album Avis de Recherche.
 At the same time, they performed many concerts, including a memorable double-headline concert with Wenge Musica at the Intercontinental Hotel of Kinshasa (now Pullman Kinshasa Grand Hôtel), which the audience widely regarded as a triumph for ZLL, and also a two-day reunion concert of the Clan Langa Langa on 15–16 October 1993 with Papa Wemba, Dindo Yogo and members who had previously splintered to form Zaïko Langa Langa Familia Dei.
 Apart from those concerts, Zaïko Langa Langa also performed concerts across East Africa.
 In February 1995, after arriving in Paris to record their next album, they played a double-headline concert with Pépé Kallé at Aquaboulevard Paris.
 Eventually, on 31 May 1995, Avis de Recherche was released.
 The album was a great success and was featured in the French weekly cultural and television magazine Télérama.
 Avis de Recherche was first introduced to audiences in Zaire through a series of concerts before being promoted internationally during Zaïko Langa Langa's second European tour of 1995.